-- 13. The study found the following to be important drivers of change; this should serve as lessons going forward. - (a) The level of ambition.
-The reviewed interventions each had ambitious objectives-explicit or implicit-in terms of aiming to trigger and support a deep, fundamental change in addressing a market distortion or systemic bottleneck that was a root cause for an environmental issue of global concern. - (b) Establishing an effective transformational mechanism.
-All the interventions helped establish a mechanism-mainstreaming, demonstration/replication and/or catalytic-to scale-up and expand the activities supported by the intervention. - (c) The quality of implementation and execution.
-All interventions were well implemented in terms of the quality of project design, supervision and assistance by the GEF agency, and the effectiveness of the executing agency in performing its roles and responsibilities. - (d) Harnessing market forces.
-Three of the four cases that primarily aimed at market changes had successfully elicited a strong private sector response that ensured the achievement of a deep, financially sustainable transformation.
+The evaluation found the following to be important drivers of change; these should serve as lessons going forward.

+The level of ambition.
+The reviewed interventions each had ambitious objectives-explicit or implicit-to trigger and support a deep, fundamental change in addressing a market distortion or systemic bottleneck that was a root cause for an environmental issue of global concern.

+- Establishing an effective transformational mechanism.
+All the interventions helped establish a mechanism-mainstreaming, demonstration and replication and/or catalytic-to scale up and expand the activities supported by the intervention. - The quality of implementation and execution.
+All interventions were well implemented in terms of the quality of project design, supervision, and assistance by the GEF Agency, and the effectiveness of the executing agency in performing its roles and responsibilities. - Harnessing market forces.
+Three of the four cases that primarily aimed at market changes successfully elicited a strong private sector response that ensured a deep, financially sustainable transformation.
 In fact, subject to alignment with project objectives, a strong private sector response was identified as a sufficient condition for achieving a fully completed transformation.
-This suggests that where there is an opportunity to harness market forces-by addressing the removal of barriers, encouraging sustainable supply and/or catalyzing potential demand-it deserves careful attention for the identification and design of an intervention.
+This suggests that where there is an opportunity to harness market forces-by addressing the removal of barriers, encouraging sustainable supply, or catalyzing potential demand-it deserves careful attention for the identification and design of an intervention.

-(e) Size does not matter.
-Last, but not least, the eight sample cases illustrate how both relatively modest GEF medium-size projects-such as UWEP and Danube PES-can be just as transformational as major, multiphase investment projects-such as CRESP and ARPA.
+Size does not matter.
+Last, but not least, the eight sample cases illustrate how relatively modest GEF medium-size projects-such as UWEP and Danube PES-can be just as transformational as major, multiphase investment projects such as CRESP-I and ARPA-I.